4 Ways Our Horses Stay Warm in the Winter

 When folks join us out at the Backcountry Outdoor Center—home to our horse corrals and Base Camp, where our other barnyard animals live—we often get the question, “How do horses and other livestock stay warm in the winter if they live outside?”
-Fear not, our five horses, two ponies, a donkey, five goats, and 15 chickens are well taken care of in all weather events.
+Fear not, our eight horses, a pony, a donkey, five goats, and 22 chickens are well taken care of in all weather events.

 A Little Extra: Hay, in proper amounts, is a great way to warm up horses on cold days.
 Digesting hay creates heat and helps maintain a horse's body temperature.

 A Proper Winter Coat: Nature provides a horse with a coat for every season.
 A horse’s winter coat does an amazing job at keeping them warm!
 If you see a horse standing outside in a storm with snow on their backs; that means their coat is doing its job.
 Their coat creates a layer of insulation, which keeps their body heat from escaping and the snow from melting.

 Duck Inside: Adequate shelter can be important for wet snow (and rain) during cold temperatures.
 Precipitation in the less frozen form will eventually melt onto the horses back; and the coat will lose its insulation.

 Snuggle when Needed: It’s easy to think that every horse needs a blanket when the weather turns cold.
 Most horses can control their temperatures with the coat nature gave them, but not all of them.
 Some horses, especially as they age, can struggle to keep warm in winter and may need proper blanketing.